As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Tiefling subraces

-The DnD stats above belong to a specific kind of Tiefling, known as the ‘Asmodeus Tiefling’.
-There are other Tiefling subraces, but only the Asmodeus Tiefling and Variant Tiefling are ‘current’ rules.
+The DnD stats above belong to a specific kind of Tiefling, known as the 'Asmodeus Tiefling'.
+This is the most common and well-known Tiefling type, but there have been many other Tiefling subraces throughout D&D history, each with slightly different rules and appearance.

 Variant Tiefling